1 John 5:20, Fall 2009

 John 3:36, “He that believes on the Son has eternal life, but he who does not believe on the Son shall not see life, but the wrath of God abides on him.”

 L.S.
-Chafer described Eternal Life as, “A sharp distinction must be made between human existence which by its nature continues forever and the gift of God which is eternal life.
+Chafer described Eternal Life as, “A sharp distinction must be made between human existence which by its nature continues forever, and the gift of God which is eternal life.
 Humanity is not wholly conformed to time.
 Every human being will be living on forever, even after it has been decreed that time shall be no more.
-Thus humanity intrudes into eternity and must, in the end, conform to the eternal mode of existence.
+Thus, humanity intrudes into eternity and must, in the end, conform to the eternal mode of existence.
 Each human being has a beginning.
 In this he is unlike God.
 Each human being, however, has no end of his existence.
-In this respect he is to some extent like God.
-That human beings have no end is a solemn thought; but on those who receive God’s gift of eternal life the very life of God is bestowed.
+In this respect, he is to some extent like God.
+That human beings have no end is a solemn thought; but on those who receive God’s gift of eternal life, the very life of God is bestowed.
 That life is a partaking of the divine nature.
 It is no less than “Christ in you, the hope of glory.”
-Thus by re- generation all who believe become possessors of that which in God is itself eternal.
-In 1 Corinthians 13:12 it is declared, accordingly, that the believer one day will know even as now he is known of God, that is, the finite mind will be superseded by the mind of God.
+Thus, by re- generation, all who believe become possessors of that which in God is itself eternal.
+In 1 Corinthians 13:12, it is declared, accordingly, that the believer one day will know even as now he is known of God, that is, the finite mind will be superseded by the mind of God.
 Even now it is said that he has the mind of Christ (1 Cor 2:16).
-Little, indeed, may be anticipated respecting the coming transcendent experience of those who now possess eternal life when they shall enter into the experience of eternal life in full.”
+Little, indeed, may be anticipated respecting the coming transcendent experience of those who now possess eternal life, when they shall enter into the experience of eternal life in full.”
 (Systematic Theology, Vol. 7 – Eternity.)

 That is why Luke 10:25-28 says, “And a lawyer stood up and put Him to the test, saying, “Teacher, what shall I do to inherit eternal life?”
 26And He said to him, “What is written in the Law?
 How does it read to you?”
 27And he answered, “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself.”
 28And He said to him, “You have answered correctly; do this and you will live.”

 This is how we experience our eternal life in time, but it is not the means of eternal life.
-John 3:36 is the means for gaining eternal life while Luke 10:25ff is the means for experiencing eternal life.
+John 3:36 is the means for gaining eternal life, while Luke 10:25ff is the means for experiencing eternal life.

 To love God in this way means you must believe in His Word and what it says about gaining eternal life, John 5:33-47; 6:68; 12:44-50; 17:3.

-John 3:14, “As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up; 15so that whoever believes in Him will have eternal life.
+John 3:14-16, “As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up; 15so that whoever believes in Him will have eternal life.
 16For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”

 ETERNAL LIFE IS DESCRIBED IN THE EXPERIENTIAL ASPECT OF KNOWING GOD AND HAVING FELLOWSHIP WITH GOD THROUGH HIS SON, JESUS CHRIST, Luke 10:25-28, as also told analogously to the woman at the well in John 4:14 and the “eating of His flesh” in John 6:54.

 John 4:14, “But whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life.”